wildjames/rover/README.md

 ## Start the hardware controller:

 The hardware is controlled by its own script.
-This has to be run with `sudo` priviledges and is interfaced with HTTP, so really shouldn't be exposed to the internet.
+This has to be run with `sudo` privileges and is interfaced with HTTP, so really shouldn't be exposed to the internet.
 So, it's only available on localhost, where a middleware API will forward commands to it.
 It's located in the script [`controller_server.py`](controllers/controller_server.py), and I've written a service configuration that should keep it running.

 First, check the configuration to make sure it will run ok.
 Then,
 ```